-The NEC17 model is largely in line with the model used for NEC16, employing the same number of categories for size, type, and locality groupings.
-Outliers are treated the same in NEC17 as they were NEC16, as explained in Section 8.3.1.
+The NEC18 model is largely in line with the model used for NEC17, employing the same number of categories for size, type, and locality groupings.
+Outliers are treated the same in NEC18 as they were NEC17, as explained in Section 8.3.1.

-The NEC17 average model cost for the year is given as a simple average of total expenditure across all model in-scope hospitals.
-This is reported as the NEC per block funded hospital in the NEC17 Determination.
-Note that this value is lower than the NEC16 amount.
+The NEC18 average model cost for the year is given as a simple average of total expenditure across all model in-scope hospitals.
+This is reported as the NEC per block funded hospital in the NEC18 Determination.

-As for NEC16, the inlier range was limited to those hospitals whose cost ratios sat between the symmetrical boundary points 0.56 and 1.8 inclusive.
+As for NEC17, the inlier range was limited to those hospitals whose cost ratios sat between the symmetrical boundary points 0.56 and 1.8 inclusive.
 The thresholds are symmetrical so that a hospital that is twice the cost of the mean gets treated in a similar way to a hospital that has a cost of half the mean.